ROCm/rccl-tests/README.md

   * `-w,--warmup_iters <warmup iteration count>` number of warmup iterations (not timed).
 Default : 5.
   * `-m,--agg_iters <aggregation count>` number of operations to aggregate together in each iteration.
 Default : 1.
 * Test operation
-  * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
+  * `-p,--parallel_init <0/1>` use threads to initialize RCCL in parallel.
 Default : 0.
   * `-c,--check <0/1>` check correctness of results.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
-  * `-z,--blocking <0/1>` Make NCCL collective blocking, i.e. have CPUs wait and sync after each collective.
+  * `-z,--blocking <0/1>` Make RCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.

 ## Copyright

-NCCL tests are provided under the BSD license.
+RCCL tests are provided under the BSD license.
 All source code and accompanying documentation is copyright (c) 2016-2019, NVIDIA CORPORATION.
 All rights reserved.